Skip to Content

 Growing calls for wider industry collaboration

-Nyberg sees new raw materials such as algae and novel vegetable oils based on regenerative farming practices as promising but these are still under development.
+Nyberg sees new raw materials such as novel vegetable oils based on regenerative farming practices as promising but these are still under development.
 He continues: “The same goes for new production technologies such as power-to-liquids, which use green hydrogen and captured carbon to produce a liquid fuel that is often called an e-fuel.
 So, while we are working on the raw materials and technologies of tomorrow, we need to work together to start using the solutions we have available today.”

 Beyond airlines, we are also seeing the travel industry embarking on initiatives to reduce emissions.
 For example, the ATPI Group announced in 2024 a new partnership with Neste on SAF that expands the Group’s pioneering carbon measurement, reduction and compensation service, ATPI Halo, by allowing clients to invest in SAF and address the pressing need for greater environmental responsibility in air travel.

-There is no doubt that the industry is moving in the right direction – however there is need for a greater focus on scalability of SAF and ensuring governments can accelerate progress by winding down fossil fuel production subsidies and replacing them with strategic production incentives and clear policies supporting a future built on renewable energies, including SAF.
+There is no doubt that the industry is moving in the right direction – however there is need for a greater focus on scalability of SAF and ensuring governments can accelerate progress by winding down fossil fuel production subsidies and replacing them with strategic production incentives and clear policies supporting a future built on renewable energy, including SAF.